JJM8/ESP32_SmartWatch/README.md

 ## Overview

-A wearable that connects to Uniagent over WiFi.
+A wearable that connects to multiple AI agent frameworks over WiFi.
 The onboard microphone captures voice, sends it to the agent for processing, and displays the response on a 2.4-inch TFT.
 The entire case is 3D printed, making this fully customisable.

 ## Hardware